pyenv/pyenv/README.md

 The special version name `system` tells rbenv to use the system Ruby (detected by searching your `$PATH`).

-When run without a version number the currently configured default version is reported.
+When run without a version number, `rbenv default` reports the currently configured default version.

 ### <a name="section_3.2"></a> 3.2 local